The Impropriety Of Flattery

 Flattering the Wealthy

 The Ben Ish Chai (Rav Pa’alim IV, O.C.
-4) criticized the custodians of shuls in Baghdad who would flatter the wealthy by lavishing an enormous amount of attention on them in shul when they celebrated a bris milah, omitting Tachanun in their honor even if the bris was not held in shul.
+4) writes against the custodians of the shuls in Baghdad, who would flatter the wealthy by making an exaggerated display of attention to them in shul when they would celebrate a bris milah, and omit Tachanun for their sake even if the bris was not held in shul.

 Undue Titles of Respect

-The S’dei Chemed was very careful never to give anyone an undue title of respect for fear of transgressing the prohibition against flattery.
+The S’dei Chemed was very careful never to give anyone an undue title of respect, for fear of transgressing the prohibition against flattery.
 He writes (v.
-III, “ches” 140) that for this reason he decided never to attach any titles to the names of people to whom he wrote halachic letters.
-However, he changed his mind when he realized that not affixing titles would be seen as demeaning to people who truly deserved such titles.
-Indeed, people were so sorely offended that when the time came for the S’dei Chemed to print his teshuvos, the publishers were told to add titles of respect to the names of distinguished rabbanim mentioned in them.
-They decided to add the title, “HaRav HaGaon” to every single name mentioned in order not to offend anyone.
+III, “ches” 140) that for this reason, he decided never to attach any titles to the names of people to whom he wrote halachic correspondence.
+However, he changed this practice when he realized that this seemed demeaning to the people who truly deserved such titles.
+People were so sorely offended that when the time came for the S’dei Chemed to print his teshuvos, the publishers were told to add titles of respect to the names of the distinguished Rabbonim mentioned in his letters.
+They decided to add the title, “HaRav HaGaon,” to every single name mentioned, in order not to offend anyone.

-However, there were many unworthy people also mentioned in these letters, and once the letters were published, these people displayed them as proof that the S’dei Chemed thought highly of them, causing a terrible chillul Hashem.
-The S’dei Chemed therefore decided that from then on, he would give each person the customary title of respect due him.
-Although these titles were sometimes exaggerated, the S’dei Chemed believed that flattering the righteous is not prohibited – it is only improper – and in order to avoid offending people, it is sometimes best to be improper.
+However, there were many unworthy people also mentioned in these letters.
+Once the letters were published, these people displayed the letters as proof that the S’dei Chemed held highly of them, causing a terrible chillul Hashem.
+The S’dei Chemed decided that from then on, he would give each person the customary title of respect appropriate to his position.
+Although these titles were sometimes exaggerated, the S’dei Chemed held that flattering the righteous is not prohibited; it is only improper.
+In order to avoid offending people, it is sometimes best to be improper.

 Flattering One’s Wife